Bring It On: Where Are They Now?

 THEN: Jesse Bradford played Cliff, Missy’s brother and Torrance’s romantic interest in Bring It On.
 Cliff woos Torrance with a mixtape of a song he wrote for her: "Oh Torrance, can’t stand your cheerleading squad but I love your pom-poms.
 I’ll feed you bon bons all night," and develops a surprising passion for the sport of cheerleading.

 NOW: In 2002, Bradford starred in Clockstoppers, a sci-fi comedy, and Swimfan, a thriller opposite Erika Christensen.
 In 2006 he appeared in Clint Eastwood’s critically acclaimed Flags of Our Fathers.
 His last major movie role was in 2009's I Hope They Serve Beer in Hell based on Tucker Max’s bestseller of the same name.
-He recently made TV appearances in NBC's short-lived 2012 series Guys with Kids and Crackle's streaming show Sequestered.
+He recently starred in NBC's short-lived 2012 series Guys with Kids and Crackle's streaming show Sequestered and appeared in the 2017 film The Year of Spectacular Men.

 Natina Reed (Jenelope)